xantorohara/metalock/README.md

 Or just download jars directly from the [target](https://github.com/xantorohara/metalock/tree/master/target) location.

-Previous releases are available on the [release page](https://github.com/xantorohara/metalock/releases) and at the [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cmetalock).
+Released jars are available on the [release page](https://github.com/xantorohara/metalock/releases) and at the [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cmetalock).

 ## Method level annotations
 ### @NameLock

-It is possible to do locks similar to "Database Table level locking"
+Synchronize processes by the constant value from the annotation (by "name"):

 ```java
 @NameLock("SOME_TABLE_NAME")